willthomson/airkit/youtubemodal/README.md

-className | ak-youtubemodal | Class name to use for Sass and data-* attributes. history | false | Whether to enable closing the modal with the browser back button (and thus also updating the browser history state). historyNamePrefix | video: | If history is true, this is the value to prefix the state in the location hash. playerVars | (object) | [YouTube playerVars](https://developers.google.com/youtube/player_parameters#Parameters) parameters. transitionDuration | 300 | How long (in ms) to spend on the open/close transition. useHandlerOnMobile | true | Whether to open the video in a new tab, allowing mobile devices that intercept YouTube URLs to use the native player.
+className | ak-youtubemodal | Class name to use for Sass and data-* attributes. history | false | Whether to enable closing the modal with the browser back button (and thus also updating the browser history state). historyNamePrefix | video: | If history is true, this is the value to prefix the state in the location hash. parentSelector | body | Selector for a parent element to add YouTube DOM and scripts in. playerVars | (object) | [YouTube playerVars](https://developers.google.com/youtube/player_parameters#Parameters) parameters. transitionDuration | 300 | How long (in ms) to spend on the open/close transition. useHandlerOnMobile | true | Whether to open the video in a new tab, allowing mobile devices that intercept YouTube URLs to use the native player.